chessmasterhong/impact-atmosphere/README.md

 ## Configuration

+*For reference, the values listed below are the plugin's default values.*

 * To configure the plugin's current date and time:

     *Must be a JavaScript Date object.
 Attempts to convert into Date object if not.*

-      this.daynight.datetime = new Date    // Start plugin from current date and time
+      this.daynight.datetime = new Date;    // Start plugin from current date and time

 * To configure the time in seconds the plugin should update at:

   *Must be a positive number (integer or floating point number).
 Attempts to convert to positive number if not.*

-      this.daynight.update_rate = 60    // Update plugin every 60 seconds
+      this.daynight.update_rate = 60;    // Update plugin every 60 seconds

 * To configure the time speed multiplier the plugin should run at:

   *Must be a positive number (integer or floating point number).
 Attempts to convert to positive number if not.*

-      this.daynight.timescale = 1    // 1 second plugin time = 1 second real time
+      this.daynight.timescale = 1;    // 1 second plugin time = 1 second real time

 * To configure the geographical coordinates the plugin should use in its computations:

-  *Must be a number (integer or floating point number).
-Attempts to convert to number if not.*
+  *Must be a number (integer or floating point number).*

   *Latitude : North = positive, South = negative*

   *Longitude: East  = positive, West  = negative*

-      this.daynight.geo_coords.latitude = 40.7789      // 40.7789 degrees North
+      this.daynight.geo_coords.latitude = 40.7789;      // 40.7789 degrees North
-      this.daynight.geo_coords.longitude = -73.9675    // 73.9675 degrees West
+      this.daynight.geo_coords.longitude = -73.9675;    // 73.9675 degrees West

+* To configure the "brightness" of nights:

+  *Must be a positive number (integer or floating point number) between 0 and 1 (both inclusive).*

+  *The *greater* the number, the darker the nights will be.
+Exactly zero (0) yields no change compared to day brightness, whereas exactly one (1) yields pitch black.*

+      this.daynight.brightness_night = 0.65;

 ## TODO